 LCA's Saintly Seven (listed below) provides a general set of guidelines that will ensure a pleasant and orderly environment.
 We hope to promote among our students a sense of responsibility for one's actions and an understanding of the element of personal choice in determining one's behavior and of the consequences of one's behavior.
+At all times, safety is the main priority of the school.
+Student conduct which in any way threatens the safety of others, through suggestion or action, will not be tolerated.

-Consequences may consist of detentions and/or after school work, referral to the Dean of Students, a meeting with the parents, counseling, peer mediation, and, in extreme cases, suspension or expulsion.
+Consequences may consist of detentions and/or after school work, referral to the administration, a meeting with the parents, counseling, peer mediation, removal from extra-curricular activities and, in extreme cases, suspension or expulsion.
 In all grades, chronic or serious misbehavior will be communicated to a child's parent/guardian.